What is a Dubai trade license?

 Costs of renewal

 The cost of renewing your license is typically similar to the original issuance, though some free zones may offer loyalty discounts or package incentives.
+Additional costs may apply if you're modifying your license, adding business activities, or updating shareholder information.

 How to renew your Dubai trade license